-As required by the Affordable Care Act, since a few years ago, employers started reporting to the employees the total cost of their group health care coverage.
-As an employee, you are still not taxed on this value.
-The employer’s share of the premium is not taxable to you.
+As required by the Affordable Care Act, employers started reporting to the employees the total cost of their group health care coverage.
+As an employee, the employer’s share of the premium is not taxable to you.
 Your share of the premium is usually deducted from your paychecks pre-tax.
 They just want to make you aware of the total cost.
 Some say it’s laying the groundwork for making it taxable one day.
 Maybe.
-For now we are not there yet.
+For now, we are not there yet.

 The total cost of the group health care coverage through your employer is reported on your W-2, in box 12 with a code DD.
 It includes both the employer’s share and your share of the annual premium.
 The employer can choose to include only medical or they can choose to include medical plus dental and vision.

 I looked at my W-2.
 The number reported in box 12 code DD was $12,800.
 When I asked payroll I was told the number was for medical only, not including dental and vision.
 That was for insuring an employee plus a spouse in a high deductible plan.
 My share of the annual premium from payroll deductions was $3,300, which was about 1/4 of the total.
 My employer paid the other 3/4.

 What did I get from this insurance?
 I pulled a list of all the claims and the Explanation of Benefits for services during the year from the health insurance company.
 Here’s the breakdown:

 - Insurance Negotiated Rate Discount: $60

 - Applied to Deductible: $1,920